 The Fund will finance projects linked to education, public health, innovation, job creation and social projects.
 The fund is on the same level as the Central Bank.

 Spouses and children are required to contribute €25,000; unmarried children between 18 and 25 and dependent parents must contribute €50,000 each.

 Applicants are required to make an investment in property of at least €350,000 or enter a property rental contract for at least €16,000 p.a. both on five-year contracts.

 Investment in Bonds/Shares

-The “residence requirement” is satisfied on showing a genuine link with the Island of Malta.
-Approved Agents are able to seek advance written approval from Identity Malta that their clients' proposed links satisfy Identity Malta.
-Citizenship is granted after 12 months from effective date of commencement of the genuine link with the Maltese Islands.
-This is not to mean that candidates need to spend 365 days in Malta before citizenship is granted.
-In practice, all the client needs to do is visit Malta to have their biometrics taken at the beginning of the process and then to take the oath of allegiance at the end.
+The “residence requirement” requires evidence of a genuine link with Malta.
+Approved Agents obtain advance written approval from Identity Malta of their clients' proposed links.
+Citizenship is granted after 12 months from effective date of commencement of the genuine link with Malta.
+Candidates must commit to some presence (but not 365 days) in Malta before citizenship is granted.
+Persons already resident one year prior to IIP approval already satisfy this requirement.

 Grounds for Refusal

 Identity Malta will regard all applicantions on a case by case basis and may be satisfied that the applicant is still worthy of being considered for approval nothwistanding the presence of any of the grounds listed below, due to special circumstances.
 In the case of approval, Identity Malta must provide reasoned opinion why applicant should still be considered for approval and should refer the case to the Minister who has sole authority to approve.

 - Having a criminal record or being subject of a criminal record